 Proton VPN’s Stealth protocol also isn’t the most efficient, as it fails to work in China, but it’s not a major flaw, as most VPNs suffer here.
 We’d also mention the lack of SmartDNS, which we’ve seen in other, even cheaper providers.
 Overall, it’s a great option for a price of under three dollars, with no major downsides.

-Concluding our Proton VPN review for 2026, we must say we’re impressed.
+Concluding our Proton VPN review 2026, we must say we’re impressed.
 It managed to somehow lower its price while improving the quality, which sounds unreal.
 But it is real.
 It’s a jack of all trades, with privacy and security at the forefront, with other aspects (streaming and speed) all at a highly respectable level.